larryTheCoder/SkyWarsForPE/README.md

 - Chest Open Close packet (See Hypixel game behaviour)
 - Time manipulation
 - Game API (Do some cool stuff and controls the arena)
-- NPC Top winners (Crashed so often, trying to figure out the problem)
-- Scoreboards!
-Yes!
-Ergh...
+- Scoreboards is on the way now

 ## Commands